- Home

 Risk Management Framework

-In order to reinforce its framework for managing business risks for the entire Group, Sumitomo Forestry has created the Risk Management Basic Regulations and has appointed the President of Sumitomo Forestry as the highest authority on risk management for the Sumitomo Forestry Group, executive officers in charge of head office departments and each division headquarters have been appointed authorities on risk management of their department, and general managers have been appointed to promote risk management.
+In order to reinforce its framework for managing business risks for the entire Group, Sumitomo Forestry has created the Risk Management Basic Regulations and has appointed the President of Sumitomo Forestry as the highest authority on risk management for the Sumitomo Forestry Group, Executive Officers in charge of Head Office Department and each Division have been appointed authorities on risk management of their department, and general managers have been appointed to promote risk management.
 The Regulation encompasses risks in environmental, social, and governance aspects, comprehensively.

-In addition, the Risk Management Committee comprised of executive officers as members is held once every three months in accordance with the Regulation to identify and analyze management risks as well as share and discuss plans to respond to those risks that have been formulated.
+The Risk Management Committee is chaired by the President and CEO and consists of executive officers and general managers in charge of the Corporate Planning Department, Personnel Department, Legal Department, IT Solutions Department and Sustainability Department, along with divisional managers of each division and the General Manager of the General Administration Department.
+The Committee selects priority management risks on annual basis after analyzing and evaluating the risks identified from each diviaion and department, and prioritizes monitoring the progress of responses to those risks of particularly high importance.
+The committee meets once every quarter and updates priority management risks when necessary.
 A Compliance Subcommittee and a Business Continuity Management (BCM) Subcommittee have also been established under the command of the Risk Management Committee to carry out specific activities for increasing effectiveness of responses to compliance and business interruption risks regarded as cross-sectional risks affecting the Group.
 The Board of Directors receives reports on these activities while management has put in place a system to reflect this in business execution, such as the implementation of management reviews.
-In fiscal 2021, Risk Management Committee was held four times, Compliance Subcommittee was held twice, BCM Subcommittee was held twice, and reports to Board of Directors were made four times respectively.
+In fiscal 2023, Risk Management Committee was held four times, Compliance Subcommittee was held twice, BCM Subcommittee was held twice, and reports to Board of Directors were made four times respectively.

-We keep developing specific activities to improve the effectiveness in our response to environmental, social, and governance risks and emerging risks described in Sumitomo Forestry Group Code of Conduct.
-With respect to climate change, for example, international trends is considered together with the business condition of each department in order to evaluate risks and opportunities that are thought to have a severe financial impact at the corporate and departmental levels.
-Since fiscal 2019, each business department joined together in conducting TCFD-based scenario analyses.
+We keep developing specific measures to improve the effectiveness in our response to environmental, social, and governance risks and emerging risks described in Sumitomo Forestry Group Code of Conduct.
+With respect to climate change, for example, international trends are considered together with the business condition of each Division in order to evaluate risks and opportunities that are thought to have a severe financial impact at the corporate and divisional levels.
+Since fiscal 2019, each Division joined together in conducting TCFD-based scenario analyses.

 The Sustainability Committee discusses items determined through this process to be priority risks in the medium to long term, reports to the Board of Directors about its activities in the same way as the Risk Management Committee, and reflects this into business execution.